chauff/cse1500-web-transcripts/_lectures/js.md

 ## Scoping, hoisting and this

-We now cover three JavaScript principles that often lead to confusion and log debugging sessions.
+We now cover three JavaScript principles that often lead to confusion and long debugging sessions.

 ### Scoping